Shaheed Vijay Singh Pathik Sports Complex

-The Shaheed Vijay Singh Pathik Sports Complex or Greater Noida Sports Complex Ground is a cricket and association football stadium in Greater Noida, India, and it was the home ground of the Afghanistan national cricket team.
-In 2017, it lost its status to hold any Board of Control for Cricket in India (BCCI) conducted matches after staging a private league which was not permitted by BCCI.
+The Shaheed Vijay Singh Pathik Sports Complex or Greater Noida Sports Complex Ground is a cricket and association football stadium in Greater Noida, in Uttar Pradesh state of India.
+It has served as a home ground of the Afghanistan national cricket team.
+In 2017, it lost its status to hold any matches conducted by the Board of Control for Cricket in India (BCCI), after staging a private league which was not permitted by BCCI.

 The stadium is named after Vijay Singh Pathik, an Indian revolutionary who fought against British rule.
-The stadium conforms to norms and specifications prescribed by International Cricket Council (ICC) with associated amenities like media and corporate boxes, medical facilities, merchandise stores, a food court, an information kiosk and many others.
+The stadium conforms to the specifications prescribed by International Cricket Council (ICC) with associated amenities like media and corporate boxes, medical facilities, merchandise stores, a food court, an information kiosk and many others.
 In December 2016, the ICC gave approval for the ground to host international matches between Full Member teams.

 History

 Uttar Pradesh Cricket Association secretary Rajeev Shukla in November 2009 said the Jaypee Group, who are developing a Sports city in Greater Noida are building a cricket stadium there and UPCA has already inked a fifty-year agreement with them to hold matches.
-At that time, he added that stadium will be ready by 2011 and it will hold Twenty20 and One-Day International matches.
-Initially the spectator capacity at the stadium will be 40,000 but it will be increased to 100,000.
+At that time, he added that stadium will be ready by 2011 and would hold Twenty20 and One-Day International matches.
+Initially, the spectator capacity at the stadium will be 40,000 which would be increased to 100,000.

 The stadium had discussions with ICC to give it a status for holding Tests and One Day International matches.
 Previously, the stadium qualified for holding all matches except Tests and ODIs, but later confirmed to host any international match.

 It is also the home ground of the Afghanistan cricket team.
 However, the seating capacity of the stadium is currently 8,000 with no current plans to upgrade it to what was initially planned.

 Shukla said they were ready to take Green Park Stadium on lease from the state government but they have not been successful in convincing the authorities.
 He said they were looking for a land between Kanpur and Lucknow to have their own stadium.

 It is built as per the latest ICC specifications and guidelines, and is named Shaheed Vijay Singh Pathik Sports Complex.
 The stadium is fully equipped with all the facilities with floodlights, a bowling alley, an indoor stadium, lawn tennis courts in the premises.
 The stadium is located near YMCA and Jaypee Resorts in Greater Noida.
 The stadium hosted its first ever Ranji Trophy match between Uttar Pradesh cricket team and Baroda cricket team from 1 to 4 December 2015.

 Greater Noida has hosted the 2016 Duleep Trophy matches.
 All the matches were played with pink ball under lights.